Dump Truck Accident Attorneys: Chicago, Illinois

 The personal injury attorneys at Rosenfeld Injury Lawyers LLC represent litigants and commercial dump truck accidents.
 Our attorneys meticulously build our cases to ensure full financial compensation for our clients.

-While we prepare our truck accident cases to settle out of court, we are always ready to fight on your behalf if a trial is required.
-Contact us today at (888) 424-5757 for a free consultation to discuss what happened to you or a loved one.
+While we prepare our dump truck accident cases to settle out of court, we are always ready to fight on your behalf if a trial is required.
+Contact our truck accident lawyers at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation to discuss what happened to you or a loved one.

 Dump Truck Spilled Load Accidents

-Municipalities and commercial construction companies use large commercial trucks to spread salt on roads during and after blizzards.
-Some roadway maintenance crews use the weight and size of a fully-loaded cement truck for plowing snow.
+Municipalities and commercial construction companies use large dump trucks to spread salt on roads during and after blizzards.
+In addition, some roadway maintenance crews use the weight and size of a fully-loaded cement truck for plowing snow.

-Some commercial vehicles are used for hauling trash to a local landfill.
-Common dump truck load accidents are caused by hazards, including:
+Some dump trucks are used for hauling trash to a local landfill.
+Hazards cause common dump truck load accidents, including:

-- Tailgate Failures – A malfunctioning latch could cause the tailgate to spontaneously open, causing the load to dump unexpectedly.
-Tons of rocks or dirt in the road could cause a catastrophic problem for motorists behind the truck.
+- Tailgate Failures– A malfunctioning latch could cause the tailgate to spontaneously open, causing the load to dump unexpectedly.
+Tons of rocks or dirt in the road could cause a catastrophic problem for motorists behind the dump truck.

-- Side Gate Failures – Some trucks have gate openings that are latched on the side.
+- Side Gate Failures– Some dump trucks have gate openings that are latched on the side.
 A malfunctioning latch could cause the loaded material to dump into the next lane, causing a drifting, sliding, or skidding hazard.

 Other common causes of dump truck accidents include unsecured loads, distracted driving, improper training, hazardous road conditions, inclement weather, unsafe equipment, and failing to follow roadway rules.

-Other motorists involved in a dump truck accident caused by a malfunction have the right to file a lawsuit against the trucking company, truck manufacturer, or others.
-However, determining liability in dump truck collisions could be complicated, requiring a reputable personal injury accident attorney.
+Other motorists involved in a dump truck accident caused by a malfunction have the right to file a lawsuit against the trucking business, truck manufacturer, or others.
+However, determining liability in dump truck collisions could be complicated, requiring a reputable personal injury attorney.

-The claims adjuster, working for the other driver's insurance company, typically acts quickly to determine responsibility for causing the collision.
-Usually, the truck accident investigation process is based on the police report that could be unreliable.
+Working for the other driver's insurance company, the claims adjuster typically acts quickly to determine responsibility for causing the collision.
+Usually, the accident investigation process is based on the police report that could be unreliable.

-Likely, the reporting law enforcement officer was not a witness to what happened and makes quick decisions based on eyewitness accounts and accident scene evidence.
+Likely, the reporting law enforcement officer did not witness what happened and made quick decisions based on eyewitness accounts and accident scene evidence.